jadelapuente/14jdelap.github.io/content/posts/ais-iphone-moment.md

 - Transformer-based models like Sora will run much more quickly in chips with  architectures designed for their computational needs rather than GPUs, like Groq has shown ([link](https://groq.com/))
 - Thus, given the development of these technologies and AI hardware like the Apple Vision Pro or Meta Quest we're directed towards an "iPhone moment" for VR

-I think Ben's right, but I also think it misses the more significant moment: these same drivers will enable voice as the next dominant interface.
+I think Ben's right, but I also think it misses an equally significant moment: these same drivers will make voice the next dominant interface.

-## How we got to the smartphone's domination

 {{< youtube GK55ElsVzxM >}}

 > "So three things: a widescreen iPod with touch controls, a revolutionary mobile phone and a breakthrough internet communications device.
 An iPod, a phone, and an internet communicator...
 Are you getting it?"

-The iPhone —and all succeeding smartphones— collapsed all devices into 1.
-It replaced paper maps (does anyone use them anymore?), personal music players like the iPod or Walkman, long-distance phone calls through WhatsApp, cameras
+The iPhone — and all succeeding smartphones — collapsed all devices into 1.
+It replaced paper maps (does anyone use them anymore?), personal music players like the iPod or Walkman, long-distance phone calls through WhatsApp, cameras, newspapers and magazines, the TV and radio... and so much more.

-- The iPhone collapsed all devices into 1: maps, computers, GPS, walkmans, etc
-- Thus, the reigning interface was graphical and textual (including for computers)

-## Voice as an interface
+We went from many devices to one: a monochromatic rectangle with a touchscreen.

+In contrast, language is our original interface — hundreds of thousands if not millions of years old.
+No wonder why older people struggle with new technology (which usually involve screens) but can still solve problems by talking.

+My former teacher, the inspiring Javier Cañada, recently spoke about why he thinks voice is the best interface.
+Some of his arguments include:

+- Voice is inmaterial and doesn't take space, unlike pixels on a screen
+- Voice frees up the senses as you don't need to use multiple senses simultaneously (unlike sight and gesture with graphical interfaces)
+- Voice is the most accessible interface, you just need to be able to speak
+- Voice has emotiveness because it has intonation
+- Voice has personality, how each of us speaks is unique

+While the uptick of voice assistants, like Alexa and Siri, have made voice a more prominent interface to interact with electronic products they're still notoriously insufficient to be anywhere near a complete replacement.

 ## AI-powered voice agents will undermine the smartphone supremacy